Faruhcon/BallBlog/source/content/Projects/vb-overview.md

             title="VFB-H iPad interface">
         <figcaption>The VFB-H iPad interface.</figcaption>
     </figure>

-    <p>The Virtual Fitness Buddy Home (VFB-H) project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual dog buddy.
+The Virtual Fitness Buddy Home (VFB-H)[^diss] project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual dog buddy.
 As a child completed PA, tracked using a Fitbit PA tracker, their VFB's health would increase, which meant that they could play for longer, unlock new games and tricks, and earn points to spend on various customizations.
-VFB-H was built as an iPad app that children could use at home, utilizing touchscreen, voice-activation, and real-life motion as ways to interact with the system.</p>
+VFB-H was built as an iPad app that children could use at home, utilizing touchscreen, voice-activation, and real-life motion as ways to interact with the system.
     <div class=stats-container> <!-- VFB-H Stats -->
         <details open>
             <summary>VFB-H Stats</summary> <!-- TODO: switch to Study Stats or VFB-H Study Stats? -->